The Importance Of The Working Poor

 - The wages paid to journeymen and servants must enable them to continue their numbers according to the increasing, diminishing, or stationary demand of the society.

-- But though the maintenance of a free servant be equally at the expence of his master, it generally costs him much less than that of a slave.
+- But though the maintenance of a free servant be equally at the master’s expence, it generally costs him much less than that of a slave.

 - The fund for maintaining the slave, is commonly managed by a negligent master.